8.2 Administration and governance

 - Higher education: Under the regulation of the Ministry of Higher Education, four education institutions offer higher educations within the fine arts.

-The 98 municipalities have a high degree of autonomy and implement cultural policy locally.
+In Denmark, the 98 municipalities have a high degree of autonomy and implement cultural policy locally.
 The municipalities are responsible for:

 - Non-formal General Adult Education (folkeoplysning) see section 2.1.
 According to the act on Non-formal General Adult Education, municipalities are obliged to support youth associations.